Stephen Lewis Secondary School (Vaughan)

 Stephen Lewis Secondary School is a public semestered high school in Vaughan, Ontario, Canada administered by the York Region District School Board.
-Currently, the school enrols students in grades 9, 10, 11 and 12 all of which are from the 'Vaughan Block 10' region.
+Currently, the school enrols students in grades 9, 10, 11 and 12, all of which are from the "Vaughan Block 10" region.
 The school is named for Canadian statesman Stephen Lewis.

+As of the 2023–2024 school year, Stephen Lewis Secondary School is the most populated high school in the York Region District School Board, based on official school-by-school enrolment reports.

-The school opened for service on September 5, 2006, and was officially designated May 8, 2007.
+The school opened for service on September 5, 2006, and was officially designated on May 8, 2007.